 The administration is responsible for upholding the mission and direction of the program by engaging faculty and students in decisions that impact the program.
-The administration is responsible for providing an adequate and safe learning environment, to support educational events such as gallery exhibitions, lectures, etc. The administration is responsible for the advocacy of student and faculty concerns.
+The administration is responsible for providing an adequate and safe learning environment and supporting educational events such as gallery exhibitions, lectures, etc. The administration is responsible for the advocacy of student and faculty concerns on campus and while traveling.
 They must provide sufficient guidance, resources, and oversight to affirm the program's ability to conform to the conditions for accreditation.